 Presented by Lighting the Way: Historic Women of the SouthCoast

-Join colleagues from across the region for a two-day educator workshop exploring the historical impact of women from diverse cultural and ethnic backgrounds who shaped their SouthCoast communities, the nation, and the world.
-For more information go to the Educator Workshop program page or email LTWCoordinator@whalingmuseum.org.
+Colleagues from across the region attended a two-day educator workshop exploring the historical impact of women from diverse cultural and ethnic backgrounds who shaped their SouthCoast communities, the nation, and the world.

 PAST WORKSHOP: June 17 – June 30, 2018